3vilM33pl3/hexweb/content/posts/simplepawn.md

 MeepleComponent->SetStaticMesh(ConstructorStatics.MeepleMesh.Get());
 RootComponent = MeepleComponent;
 ```
+The `RootComponent` defines the transform (location, rotation, scale) of this Pawn in the world.
+All other components need to be attached to this, be it directly or via other components.

 ### Initialisation of the Spring Arm
+_This code lives in the pawn's constructor_

 The spring arm component allows the camera to accelerate and decelerate more slowy then the Pawn
 (smoothing the camera path) and it also prevents the camera to go through solid objects.
 ```c++